-We see a pattern whereby half of the plots are planted to a single cultivar and yet the farmer believes there to be multiple cultivars present (bottom left cell of 2x2 matrix in Table 26).
+Table 28 shows the de facto level of genetic diversity we observe at the plot level, with 72.9% of plots having a single variety as determined through DNA fingerprinting of multiple farmerdeclared varieties.
+In Table 29, we see a pattern whereby half of the plots are planted to a single cultivar, and yet the farmer believes there to be multiple cultivars present (bottom left cell of 2x2 matrix in Table 29).
 Of the 117 instances in which farmers knowingly plant multiple cultivars, 74 plots have matching duplicate samples, suggesting that farmers differentiate well among the multiple cultivars they have.
 The remaining 43 plots have duplicates that do not match, suggesting that there is even more genetic diversity present in those plots than the farmer acknowledges.

-Table 26.
-Matrix comparing farmer's opinions on intra-plot diversity vs DNA fingerprinting
+Table 29: Matrix comparing farmers' opinions on intra-plot diversity vs DNAfingerprinting

-DNA fingerp inting results
+DNA fingerprinting results

 (N = 454 plots)

 Single cultivar Multiple cultivars

 Farmers' opinion Single cultivar 22.9% 1.3%

-(N = 454 plots) Multiple cultivars 50.0 25.8%
+(N = 454 plots) Multiple cultivars 50.0% 25.8%

-In Table 27, the shaded cells on the diagonal signify plots where the same number of cultivars are identified by the farmer as is confirmed by genetic analysis.
-Thus, for 48.7% of plots, the farmer has good information about the number of cultivars they have on their plot.
+In Table 30, the shaded cells on the diagonal signify plots where the same number of cultivars are identified by the farmer, as is confirmed by genetic analysis.
+Thus, for 39.2% of plots, the farmer has good information about the number of cultivars they have on their plot.
 The errors off-diagonal are almost exclusively in the direction of less de facto diversity than the farmer thinks there is.
 The vast majority of East African Highland Bananas (EAHBs) are genetically identical, despite displaying phenotypic variation in fruit size, shape etc. Therefore, farmers may manage for phenotypic diversity but have no genetic diversity in their plots.
 This matters, owing to the numerous disease and pest pressures on banana in Uganda - a whole banana plot can be lost to the same biotic threat with no genetic variation in tolerance or resistance to those threats.